syang707/Boston-Air-Quality-Predictor/README.md

   - Precipitation: the amount of rainfall or snowfall recorded each day.

-# Data Cleaning
+# Data preprocessing
 To make sure our data is accurate and useful for predicting air quality, we clean it by:

 - Filling in Missing Data: If there are gaps in AQI, temperature, or wind speed data, we will estimate the missing values using simple methods like averaging nearby data points or carrying forward previous values when appropriate.
 - Removing Errors and Outliers: Sometimes, sensors might record incorrect values, like a sudden spike in AQI that doesn’t match the trend.
-We will identify and remove these extreme values using statistical methods.
+We identify and remove these extreme values using statistical methods.
 - Smoothing Data: Air quality readings can fluctuate due to sudden short-term factors like traffic or temporary weather changes.
 These fluctuations can make it harder for the model to detect trends.
-To reduce this, we will take Rolling Averages.
-We will apply rolling average AQIs over one-day windows to smooth fluctuations and capture long-term trends.
+To reduce this, we apply rolling average AQIs over one-day windows to smooth fluctuations and capture long-term trends.

+To check the accuracy of our prediction, we used split data into Training Set (80%) to train the model on historical AQI and weather data from different seasons over the past 10 years (without the last two years) and Testing Set (20%) to split the most recent two years of data (20% of the dataset) for validation to test how we trained with the model.
+Also, we used Mean Absolute Error (MAE) as our Evaluation Metric to measure the average absolute difference between predicted and actual AQI values.

 # Feature Extraction